GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install.md

 The Gluu Server is a chroot container, which must be started to proceed.

-For Centos 6.x, Red Hat 6.x, Ubuntu 14/16, and Debian 8, run the following commands:
+For Ubuntu 16, run the following commands:

 ```
 # service gluu-server-3.1.8 start